-- 1. Provide a curriculum to our students that imparts proficiency in the sciences, mathematics, and engineering disciplines needed to pursue a professional career or advanced degrees in environmental engineering. - 2.
+- 1. Provide a curriculum that imparts proficiency in the sciences, mathematics, and engineering disciplines needed to pursue a professional career or advanced degrees in environmental engineering. - 2.
 Emphasize to our students the importance of the design process, team work, and communication in environmental engineering education, research, and practice. - 3.
 Furnish our students with ample computer, laboratory, and field learning experiences to reinforce engineering concepts and provide skills useful for employment and advanced learning. - 4.
 Encourage our students to engage in a coordinated exposure to a set of arts and humanities courses that complement their environmental engineering education. - 5.
 Integrate research into our curriculum to develop independent work and communication skills in our students. - 6.
 Recognize and respond to the changing nature of the preparation required for a professional career or advanced degrees in environmental engineering in our curriculum offerings. - 7.
 Prepare students to cope with the unique challenges and ambiguities of environmental problems, which typically require multidisciplinary approaches in data-poor situations with competing technical, economic, and social goals in an ethical manner. - 8.
 Instill in our students a responsibility to serve the needs of our society and protect the future of our planet in an ethical manner. - 9.
-Inspire value of education and life-long learning in our students. - 10.
-Provide students with direct contact with the faculty through advising and participation in research projects.
+Inspire value of education and life-long learning in our students.